 Being the soft-spoken person I am stems from the fears that I internalized much earlier in my childhood, of being seen as “loud,” or “angry.”
 The fact that I live in a world where I am seen as such never fully registered with me, until I joined a robotics team when I was fourteen.
 A white woman alleged that I “jerked a computer out of a [white girl’s] hands” and “acted out.”
 In actuality, I asked why they were refusing to let me code, and why the white girl I was working with was receiving full credit for our shared work.
 These disparities are only the beginning of what costs Black girls of leadership and job opportunities, and are some of the root causes of arrests and incarceration.

-“Karen” represents white women who direct their harm towards Black people while weaponizing their womanhood to mitigate their harm, but we should be referring to this as white violence.
+“Karen” represents white women who direct their violence towards Black people while weaponizing their womanhood to mitigate their actions, but we should be referring to this as white violence.
 While white women have the privilege of simply being called a “Karen” for enforcing oppression against marginalized people, Black women and girls are dismissed as “angry,” “aggressive” and “confrontational” when we speak up about the injustices that we experience.
 Black people, especially Black women are not sexist for calling out white women who weaponize their privilege against us.
 We must be mindful of the fact that the way white women experience and talk about misogyny comes from a place of privilege.
 To white women who get defensive when we call you out for weaponizing your privilege, remember that Black girls are the ones who are being erased and marginalized.

 Stephanie Younger is a 17-year-old student activist and writer who advocates for womanism and the abolition of youth prisons.